gokul887/CineWatch/README.md

 # CineWatch

-CineWatch is a feature-rich movie management system developed using MongoDB, Express, ReactJS, and NodeJS.
+CineWatch is a an amazing feature-rich movie management system developed using MongoDB, Express, ReactJS, and NodeJS.
 This application provides users with a comprehensive movie database and an advanced recommendation system to enhance their movie-watching experience.

 ## Features